-This course will provide the student with an opportunity to explore and develop their "natural singing voice."
-Instruction will include the basic steps of vocal production: breathing, resonance, diction, and stage presence as well as the fundamental elements of musicianship; pulse, pitch, and phrase.
-Solo and group performances of songs will be required.
+This course will provide the student with an opportunity to explore and develop their "natural" singing voice.
+Instruction will include the basic steps of vocal production: breathing, resonance, diction, basic musicianship skills, and stage presence.
+Solo performance of songs will be required.
 Concurrent enrollment in Music 108 is strongly recommended.
-(45 lecture/lab hours) (formerly MUS 123) (DA)
+(45 lecture/lab hours) (DA)